Class of 1979

 Harvey Penick, was a beloved teaching professional.
 Herbert Warren Wind described him as “hopelessly dedicated.”
-He began caddying at Austin CC as a child along with his brother, Tom.
-When Penick was 19, Austin CC pro, Carl Baker resigned and the directors informed Harvey they would hold the position open until he graduated from high school.
-Penick spent 33 years as golf coach at the University of Texas (1931-63) while serving simultaneously as head pro.
+He began caddying at Austin Country Club as a child along with his brother, Tom.
+When Penick was 19, Austin Country Club head golf professional, Carl Baker resigned, and the directors informed Harvey they would hold the position open until he graduated from high school.
+Penick spent 33 years as golf coach at the University of Texas (1931-63) while serving simultaneously as head golf professional at Austin Country Club.
 His Longhorn teams won 20 Southwest Conference Championships.
 In 1970 Penick became pro emeritus at Austin CC and son Tinsley became head professional.

 Birthplace: Austin, Texas